kallenlonbom/docs-agent/README.md

 ## Usage

-To download docs and run query engine - python docs-agent.py -download <url> <folder to save docs to>
+To download and save docs to new folder - python docs-agent.py -download <url> <folder name>
-To run query engine on already downloaded docs - python docs-agent.py <folder containing docs>
+To run query engine on saved docs - python docs-agent.py -run <folder name>

+## Warning

+Running the engine on large collections of docs will take a significant amount of API credits. (ex.
+1,287 pages for a total of ~60 MB costs ~$3 to build).
+Once the engine is running, each individual won't use a significant amount, but every time the program is restarted, the engine must be started again.
+Automatic saving of index state will be added soon to remedy this.